 Teen charged in Georgia school shooting and his father to stay in custody after hearings

 WINDER, Ga.
-(AP) — The 14-year-old suspect in a shooting at a Georgia high school that killed four people and his father will both stay in custody following back-to-back court hearings Friday morning where their lawyers declined to seek bail.
+(AP) — The 14-year-old suspect in a shooting that killed four people at a Georgia high school and his father, who was arrested for allowing his son to have a weapon, will stay in custody after their lawyers decided not to seek bail Friday.

+Colt Gray, who has been charged with four counts of murder, is accused of using a semiautomatic assault-style rifle to kill two fellow students and two teachers Wednesday at Apalachee High School in Winder, outside Atlanta.
+His father, Colin Gray, faces related charges in the latest attempt by prosecutors to hold parents responsible for their children’s actions in school shootings.

+“You don’t have to have been physically injured in this to be a victim,” District Attorney Brad Smith said outside the Barrow County courthouse.
+“Everyone in this community is a victim.
+Every child in that school was a victim.”

+The father and son appeared in back-to-back hearings Friday morning with about 50 onlookers in the courtroom, where workers had placed boxes of tissues along the benches, in addition to members of the media and sheriff’s deputies.
+Some victims’ family members in the front row hugged each other and one woman clutched a stuffed animal.

-At 14-year-old Colt Gray’s hearing, the teen was advised of his rights along with the charges and penalties he faced.
+During his hearing, Colt Gray, wearing khaki pants and a green shirt, was advised of his rights as well as the charges and penalties he faced for the shooting at the school where he was a student.
+He was escorted out in shackles at the wrists and ankles.

-After the hearing, the teen was escorted out in shackles at the wrists and ankles in khaki pants and a green shirt.
-The judge then called Colt Gray back to the courtroom to correct an earlier misstatement that his crimes could be punishable by death.
+The judge then called the teen back to the courtroom to correct an earlier misstatement that his crimes could be punishable by death.
 Because he’s a juvenile, the maximum penalty he would face is life without parole.
-The judge also set another hearing for Dec.
-4.

-Shortly after Colt Gray’s hearing, his father, Colin Gray, was brought into court.
-Colin Gray, 54, was charged Thursday in connection with the shooting at Apalachee High School in Winder, outside Atlanta.
-Nine people were also hurt in Wednesday’s attack.

 The attack was the latest among dozens of school shootings across the U.S. in recent years, including especially deadly ones in Newtown, Connecticut; Parkland, Florida; and Uvalde, Texas.
 The classroom killings have set off fervent debates about gun control but there has been little change to national gun laws.